mkoziri/TiViT-Piano/README.md

    ```

    Common overrides include `--train-split`, `--val-split`, `--max-clips`, and
    `--frames` for rapid experiments.
-Use `--debug` for verbose logging and
+Use `--verbose info` (or `--verbose debug`)
-   `--smoke` to run a synthetic dry run without touching the datasets.
+   to surface additional logging and `--smoke` to run a synthetic dry run
+   without touching the datasets.

 Checkpoints and TensorBoard summaries are emitted according to the `logging`
 section of the configuration (for example `logging.checkpoint_dir` and